xsmh/duoqin-doov-hacking/README.md

 `fastboot erase userdata`
 `fastboot erase metadata`
 4. Download the appropriate *.img.gz from the [latest build](https://github.com/miki151/dumbdroid_build/releases/latest) of Dumbdroid onto the Linux ISO or the 2nd USB drive.
 Choose between G-apps and Vanilla (Micro-g).
 For the F21 pro, use the "30" version, for all other phones, use "31".
-5. Uncompress (unzip) the file after the download has finished.
+5. After the download has finished, extract (unzip) the file by right clicking on it and then clicking `Extract here`.
 Do **NOT** simply rename it to .img from .img.gz.
 6. Once the phone has rebooted into fastboot**D** (colored text on black background) run this command.
-`fastboot flash system ???.img` but replace `???` with the actual filename and wait for it to finish.
+`fastboot flash system Downloads/???.img` but replace `???` with the actual filename and wait for it to finish. **Note:** The `Downloads/???.img` path assumes you extracted the Dumbdroid image inside the Downloads folder.
 7. Run `fastboot reboot` and wait for the device to reboot.
 If Orange State warning appears, press the power button to proceed and wait 5-10 minutes for the new OS to boot.